Pope Francis Biography

 With his election, Bergoglio became the 266th pope of the Roman Catholic Church, the first citizen from the Americas, the first non-European and first Jesuit priest to be named pope.

 Cardinal Bergoglio, now Pope, defied the norms and formalities of the position right from the very beginning.
-A few instances which prove the same are his acceptance of the cardinals' congratulations while standing instead of being seated, wearing the white Cossack instead of the red mozzetta and iron pectoral cross instead of the gold one worn by his predecessors, on his first appearance as a pontiff.
+A few instances which proved the same were his acceptance of the cardinals' congratulations while standing instead of being seated, wearing the white Cossack instead of the red mozzetta and iron pectoral cross instead of the gold one worn by his predecessors, on his first appearance as a pontiff.

 Cardinal Archbishop of Buenos Aires, Bergoglio changed his name to Pope Francis after Saint Francis of Assisi.
 He had chosen the name because of his concern of the well-being of the poor.
-It is the first time that a pope has been named Francis.
+It was the first time that a pope had been named Francis.

 Continue Reading Below